 Campfires are only permitted seasonally and in designated campgrounds.

-A booking system is planned to be introduced for 2021 season.
 For more information about camping, read the frequently asked questions.

 Warroora Station also provides accommodation located within the Warroora Homestead Precinct.